glyph-cat/sound-memory/README.md

 ### Part 3: Voice Actor Image
 1. Find a photo of the voice actor and name it as `figure.png` and put it in `src/~game/data-packs/(custom-name)/card-data/pair-(num)`.
-2. The image should have a ratio of `3:4` (standard photo ratio).
+2. The image should have a ratio of `3:4`.
-3. It is best if the image has a size of 600 x 800 pixels.
+3. The recommended image size is 600 × 800 pixels.

 ### Part 4: A/B Data
 1. Create a folders `a` and `b` in `src/~game/data-packs/(custom-name)/card-data/pair-(num)`.
 2. Place the the voice sample in each folder and name them as `sound.mp3`.
 3. Place the photo of the fictional characters in each folder and name them as `sprite.png`.
-The photo should be square, best if size is 200 x 200 pixels.
+The photo should be square, recommended size is 200 × 200 pixels.

 <br/>

 # How To Run
-1. Go to `src/~game/setup.ts` and change the value of `loadFrom` to the name of the folder of the data pack you have created.
+1. Go to `src/~game/setup.ts` and change the value of `loadFrom` to the name of the folder of the data pack that you have created.
 2. Open this folder in a command prompt.
 3. Run `yarn start` and go to http://localhost:3000.
-4. It will take a while to load at first.
-5. When you want to quit, return to the command prompt and press Ctrl + C
+4. To quit, return to the command prompt and press Ctrl + C